Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Methodology

-Partial-based methods concentrate on updating only a small subset of inherent parameters while maintaining the majority of the model's parameters unchanged during the adaptation process.
-These methods do not seek to change the internal structure of the model.
-This section will cover two strategies: specification tuning and reparameter tuning.
+Partial-based tuning methods concentrate on adapting models by updating only a small subset of parameters.
+These approaches avoid modifying the internal structure of the model, ensuring efficiency and stability during the adaptation.
+This section delves into two strategies within this paradigm: specification tuning and reparameterization tuning.